PengleiGao/UTransformer/README.md

 Scenery consists of about 6,000 images, and we randomly select 1,000 images for evaluation.
 The training and test dataset can be down [here](https://github.com/z-x-yang/NS-Outpainting)

 ### Building
 In addition, we prepare a new building facades dataset in different styles consisting of diverse and complicated building architecture.
 There are about 16,000 images in the training set and 1,500 images in the testing set.
-All the images are collected on the internet The data can be downloaded [here](https://pan.baidu.com/s/1DhRn1BFm10GlfkQLRe56AA?pwd=msdf),code:msdf
+All the images are collected on the internet.
+The data can be downloaded [here](https://pan.baidu.com/s/1DhRn1BFm10GlfkQLRe56AA?pwd=msdf), password:msdf

 ## Citation